 Challenges

 Helminth parasites (worms and fluke) are a major constraint on efficient and sustainable livestock production in Scotland, and beyond.
-Parasitic gastroenteritis, fluke and anthelmintic resistance featured prominently in a list of priority diseases and syndromes identified through a Ruminant Health and Welfare Group consultation with 600 UK stakeholders.
+Parasitic gastroenteritis as well as fluke and anthelmintic resistance featured prominently in a list of priority diseases and syndromes identified through a Ruminant Health and Welfare Group consultation with 600 UK stakeholders.

 Most farmers attempt to control helminth infections in their stock by the routine administration of chemical (anthelmintic) treatments.
 However, this is not sustainable for several reasons, including the development and spread of anthelmintic resistance, rendering treatments ineffective.
-There is also increasing concern about the fate of such chemicals (wormers & flukicides) in the environment, when released in the dung and or urine of treated animals.
+There is also increasing concern about the fate of such chemicals (wormers and flukicides) in the environment, when released in the dung and or urine of treated animals.
 Most, if not all, compounds used to treat or control pests and parasites have the potential to negatively impact important invertebrates, such as dung beetles, flies, and aquatic fauna.
 This can occur when the actives or their metabolites are excreted in the faeces and or urine of treated animals, or leach into the environment because of poor storage, application, or disposal.
+These factors have highlighted the need to integrate veterinary medicines with alternative control approaches, such as rotational or heather grazing, to reduce dependence on anthelmintic products and minimising environmental impacts.

 The essential role that dungs beetles play in the breakdown and integration of faecal matter into the soil is well established.
-However, there has been some interest in the role of the phoretic mites that the dung beetles carry.
-These have been shown to be extremely effective in reducing the incidence of nuisance horn flies in Australia and the USA, by directly ingesting fly larvae in faecal pats.
-There is little information on their potential role in reducing numbers and subsequent pasture contamination with helminth eggs and larvae under Scottish and UK farming conditions.
+Recently, there has been some interest in the role of the phoretic mites carried by dung beetles; as these have been shown to be extremely effective in reducing the incidence of nuisance horn flies in Australia and the USA, by directly ingesting fly larvae in faecal pats.
+There is, however, little information on their potential role in reducing the number of helminth eggs and larvae and subsequent pasture contamination under Scottish and UK farming conditions.

 Feeding on plants rich in plant secondary metabolites is an active area of research and can be included in sustainable parasite control strategies, to minimise the environmental impact of parasitic disease control.
-There are potential production and sustainability benefits from using these novel alternative approaches, but very little is known about their impacts on areas like parasite epidemiology, parasite longevity and life history traits or the interactions between host and environment.
+There are potential production and sustainability benefits from using these novel alternative approaches, as a healthy pasture invertebrate community is important for the structure and function of soils and grasslands.
+For example, soil invertebrates contribute to improving soil microbial composition and health, nutrient recycling, aerating soils and improving soil and plant environments as well as providing food sources for birds and mammals.
+Very little is however known about the impacts of these alternative approaches on areas like parasite epidemiology, parasite longevity and life history traits or the interactions between host and environment.

 Questions